dunnylabumn/Ef_OG1RF_TnSeq/README.md

-This is the TnSeq analysis pipeline used to analyze data generated from TnSeq using E. faecalis OG1RF.
+This is the pipeline used to analyze data generated from TnSeq using E. faecalis OG1RF.